richardpaulraj/data-extractor-extension/README.md

-Future Updates : You can try to add Saving those bookmarks in their Google Calaneder / or similar platform which user is linked with and add your that data there
+Future Updates : You can try to add Saving those bookmarks in their Google Drive by asking if they want to save it there